actiquest-dev/actiquest.github.io/membria/membria-ee.md

 ## Executive Summary

-Membria Enterprise Edition (EE) delivers **GPT‑4‑class intelligence on‑device** while keeping corporate data private and GPU costs under control. *Edge* devices run an INT8 **Qwen‑2 7B** model accelerated by Kinara Ara2; *cloud* hosts a **Qwen3‑235B‑A22B** frontier LLM.
-A role‑aware Gateway routes only unfamiliar or high‑risk queries to the cloud, returns answers, and distils them into lightweight LoRA patches for reuse on the edge.
-Result: field staff get realtime, offline answers; headquarters retain full audit & RBAC over knowledge access.
+Membria Enterprise Edition (EE) delivers **GPT‑4‑class intelligence on‑device** while keeping corporate data private and GPU costs under control. *Edge* devices run an INT8 **Qwen‑2 7B** model accelerated by an on-device **NPU (e.g., from Intel, AMD, NVIDIA)**.
+Instead of slow, per-task fine-tuning, Membria EE uses a proprietary **Skill Forge** that creates task-specific LoRA patches in seconds.
+This process is driven by an autonomous **Knowledge Curator** agent that selects the best examples from the local database.
+A role‑aware Gateway routes only the most complex queries to the cloud.
+Result: field staff get realtime, offline, and instantly personalized AI through an **Autonomous Personalization Loop**; headquarters retain full audit, IP protection, and license control.

 -----